+3. In the event of a change of ownership, the new owner or landlord must, not later than thirty (30) days after the change of ownership, pay the registration fee as provided in, B, 3 and provide updated registration information to the department.

 .
-In the event of a change of ownership, the new owner or landlord must, not later than thirty (30) days after the change of ownership, pay the registration fee as provided in, B, 3 and provide updated registration information to the department.

-4. Registrations must be renewed annually.
-The renewal fee may be up to the amount as provided in B. 3, as determined by the department.
+Registrations must be renewed annually.
+There shall be no renewal fee.

 5. The owner or landlord must notify the department within thirty (30) days of any changes to registration information.